01-edu/public/subjects/paramcount.en.md

 Write a program that displays the number of arguments passed to it.
 This number will be followed by a newline(`'\n'`).

-If there are no arguments, the program displays a `0` followed by a newline.
+If there is no argument, the program displays `0` followed by a newline.

 ### Usage